Extensible Hook System for GIT

 You probably added virtualenv and others with sudo.
 If in doubt, please take a look at source files.

-After execution or installation, your repo is hooked for all events.
+After installation, your repo needs to be hooked for all events.
 Prior version used YAML for configuration management, but that caused PyYAML to be a dependency, and things went a little wrong when running it as a tool.
 So I choose .ini files over .json files (both have Python native parsers) because it looked less ugly.

 Example section for pre-commit, for Python: